A spectral theory of linear operators on rigged Hilbert spaces under analyticity conditions: Spectral theory on a Gelfand triplet

 \section{Spectral theory on a Gelfand triplet}

 In the previous section, we give the review of the spectral theory of the operator $T = H+K$ on $\mathcal{H}$.
-In this section, the notion of spectra, eigenfunctions, resolvents and projections are extended to a space of generalized functions by means of a rigged Hilbert space.
+In this section, the notion of spectra, eigenfunctions, resolvents and projections are extended by means of a rigged Hilbert space.
 It will be shown that they have similar properties to those on $\mathcal{H}$.
-They are used to estimate the asymptotic behavior of the semigroup $e^{\sqrt{-1}Tt}$ and to find embedded eigenvalues.
+They are used to estimate the asymptotic behavior of the semigroup $e^{\mathrm{i} Tt}$ and to find embedded eigenvalues.